Don’t Let ‘Change’ get you ‘Down’ because Change Management Software is Here

 - From there, decisions are made either in a workflow or through a Change Review or Advisory Board to approve or deny the request.
 If it is approved, the change is implemented.

-- A post implementation review then needs to be done to determine the success of the change and to close the loop, ensuring new problems were not created.
+- A post implementation change management software review then needs to be done to determine the success of the change and to close the loop, ensuring new problems were not created.

 - Finally, monthly or quarterly reporting can be done as appropriate for key personnel.

 Following these essential steps will optimize processes and minimize risk.
-The Novo Change manager is an excellent tool for managing change in your organization.
-For a demo or free 30 day trial contact firstname.lastname@example.org.
+Novo’s Change Management Software is an excellent tool for managing change in your organization.